 BSN program outcomes are consistent with professional standards and they are congruent with the program’s mission, goals, and objectives.

-On completion of the baccalaureate nursing program the graduate will:
+Upon completion of the baccalaureate nursing program, the UMaine School of Nursing graduate:

 Click on the link below to view the BSN program level objectives ( years 1-4).
-The objectives are also be found in the School of Nursing Undergraduate Student Handbook.
+The objectives are also be found on page 24 of the School of Nursing Undergraduate Student Handbook.